 Living with lichen planus

 Treatment can help symptoms of lichen planus but does not cure it.
 Once the rash goes away, there is a chance it can come back.
 If your doctor prescribes medicine, follow the instructions.
 Try to avoid itching the bumps too much.
 There is a risk you can break the skin and cause an infection.

 - Do I have lichen planus?

 - What is the likely cause of my condition?

 - What is the best treatment for me?

-- Is there anything I can do to relieve the pain and itching
+- What can I do to relieve the pain and itching?

 Copyright © American Academy of Family Physicians